redislabs-training/ru204/ru102js/redisolar/README.md

 * Complete `LICENSE`
 * Integrate Vue app (currently ships with built version - I'd like to just ship the built version TBH)
 * Write some more tests
-* Determine once and for all about using Models / Domain Objects
-* Consider using a better alternative than relative require paths, e.g. [app-module-path-node](https://www.npmjs.com/package/app-module-path-node)
 * Complete `README.md`
 * Complete static DAOs
-* Complete Redis DAOs
 * JSDoc comments
 * Tidy up field names into constants
-* Make the loader output more synchronous
-* See if I need to implement the sliding window rate limiter.
+* See if I need to implement the sliding window rate limiter solution or just offer this as a challenge to the students.
+Probably should have a stock answer...

-## Number Rounding?

-The Java implementation rounds numbers as follows:

-* Map page: N/A
-* Site Stats page: 2 decimal places
-* Recent page: raw? but all 3-4 decimal places
-* Capacity report page: raw ?

-The JavaScript implementation rounds numbers as follows:

-* Map page: N/A
-* Site Stats page: 2 decimal places
-* Recent page: raw? (seems to be some long numbers and cold temps?)
-* Capacity report page: raw? lots of decimal places!

-See if we want to standardize this and round all data to 2 decimal places when ingesting / creating it?
+* See if I need to implement the optimized find by geo with capacity that uses intermediate stored results on the server (Itamar's suggestion) or just offer this as a challenge to the students.
+Probably should have a stock answer...

 # Introduction

+This is the sample application codebase for RU102JS, Redis for JavaScript developers.

 TODO.